nickamor/bitmap-email/README.md

 # bitmap-email
-The client side of my email solution.
-Downloads and decrypts email stored in Amazon S3.
+Simple command-line client to download and decrypt email stored in Amazon S3.